 22. Baby brush or comb

 Shellamy Baby Hair Brush & Comb Set ($32.95): This stunning set of three has everything you need to care for your baby’s delicate crown and fine hair.
 Great for when those tresses get tangled.

 Tynor Australia Kids Sling (from $27.99): Perk up sprouts sporting a sling for several weeks (and a not so happy face) with a super cool sling.
 Designed to hold and support sprained or broken arms while they recuperate and recover.

 25. Baby toothbrush

-While bambino’s body is working overtime on getting better, a good bath is just what they need to help soothe and settle any aches or pains.
+While bambino’s body is working overtime on getting better, a good soak in a baby bath tub is just what they need to help soothe and settle any aches or pains.

 27. Hypoallergenic tape

 Nexcare Gentle Paper Tape and Dispenser ($5.95): Soft, sensitive skin can often be irritated by paper tape so choose a hypoallergenic, gentle version to avoid any irritation.
 Nexcare is latex-free, breathable and holds well on damp skin.